kratum/geolution-blog-posts/master.md

 - https://www.opengeodata.nrw.de/produkte/geobasis/dom/dom1l/
 - https://pdal.io/

-One very easy way to get pdal up and running on your system is by using the package[Anaconda](https://www.anaconda.com/)
+One very easy way to get pdal up and running on your system is by using the package manager [Anaconda](https://www.anaconda.com/).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMjE5MjU1NzldfQ==
+eyJoaXN0b3J5IjpbLTQ3OTAwOTYwXX0=
 -->